kidsbackyardcoach-cyber/kidsbackyardcoach-cyber.github.io/README.md

 - [ ] Offline-capable: embed fonts, add a service worker
 - [ ] Traditional Chinese (繁體中文) for Taiwan and Hong Kong
-- [ ] Basketball and tennis seasons
+- [ ] Tennis, track and field, and a rainy-day indoor module
 - [ ] A 3-year-old track (shorter sessions, simpler drills) and a 5–6 track
 - [ ] Print view — one page per session for the fridge
 - [ ] Export/import progress, so it survives a new phone